leofab/chess-vue-mongo-springboot/README.md

 ### Frontend:

--Vite: Fast build tool and development server that is used in this project along with Vue.js for building the frontend. [!Vite Documentation](https://vuejs.org/)🚀
+- Vite: Fast build tool and development server that is used in this project along with Vue.js for building the frontend. [!Vite Documentation](https://vuejs.org/)🚀

--Vue.js: A progressive JavaScript framework for building user interfaces. [!Vue.js Documentation](https://vuejs.org/)😎
+- Vue.js: A progressive JavaScript framework for building user interfaces. [!Vue.js Documentation](https://vuejs.org/)😎

--Vuex: A state management library for Vue.js that is used for managing the application's state. [!Vuex Documentation](https://vuex.vuejs.org/)📊
+- Vuex: A state management library for Vue.js that is used for managing the application's state. [!Vuex Documentation](https://vuex.vuejs.org/)📊

--VueRouter: A routing library for Vue.js that is used for navigating between different views in the application. [!VueRouter Documentation](https://router.vuejs.org/)🚦
+- VueRouter: A routing library for Vue.js that is used for navigating between different views in the application. [!VueRouter Documentation](https://router.vuejs.org/)🚦

 ### Backend: